 “Chrome highlights include cylinder-head covers, air-cleaner cover, engine side covers, brake and clutch-lever brackets, rear brake pedal, shift lever, handlebar, rear shock covers and more.”
 Honda

 The chrome combined with the paint work of blue with silver inlet on the tank gives that very old school vibe reminiscent of 50’s Harleys and Indians.

 The saddle on the Aero is more suitable for long-distance and carrying a passenger.
 The passenger pad is thick but is also detachable for those solo journeys.

 Unlike the Phantom the Aero has full metal fenders.

 “The Shadow Aero persists for all those who want a simple, reliable machine that can crush a commute and make a weekend road trip smooth and enjoyable as anything on the road.”
 Cycle World

-The Honda Shadow 750 is an impressive and affordable machine that should really fetch much higher prices on the used market than it does.
+Regardless of whether you call it the Honda Shadow 750 or the Honda VT 750, it is an impressive and affordable machine that should really fetch much higher prices on the used market than it does.

 Solid V twin engine, reliable throughout, cheap parts, and a hundred ways for you to create a custom cruiser without breaking the bank.